 The founding of Stonewall was confirmed in my house at a press conference attended by three sceptical journalists from the gay press.
 Not all gay people approved.
 We were self-appointed, not democratic like the grassroots Campaign for Homosexual Equality.
 We would tend to play things safe, not be radical enough in word or deed like Peter Tatchell and Outrage!.
 A group of middle-class Londoners had no right to represent all gay people in the UK.

 Over 20 years, Stonewall's success in diplomatically initiating law reform has belied these initial worries.
 From the outset, Stonewall had depended on volunteers of whom I'm one.
-The daily work is done by Ben Summerskill, the current director, and his staff of 20.
+The daily work is done by Ruth Hunt, the current director, and her staff of 20.

 Any one interested in legal and social equality for gay people in UK should know about Stonewall's essential initiatives - www.stonewall.org.uk